UniversalDependencies/docs/_en/dep/acl-relcl.md

 obl(live, in)
 ~~~

+The same treatment applies to a preposition stranded in a [free relative](#free-relatives).
+In the Enhanced Dependencies representation, however, the stranded preposition attaches to the relativized element.

 ## Prepositional Relatives

 As an alternative to stranding, the preposition may occur before the relativizer (for some relativizers, particularly *which*, *whom*, and *whose*):